ITmail-dk/bspwm-install-ma-dte/README.md

 `sudo apt install -y git && cd ~ && git clone https://github.com/ITmail-dk/bspwm-install-ma-dte && . ~/bspwm-install-ma-dte/install.sh`

-*Or you can do it line by line here, it's entirely up to you...
-And what you think is easiest.*
+*Or you can do it line by line here, it's entirely up to you...*

 `sudo apt install -y git`